pitchmuc/CJA_Summit_2025/README.md

 **[02.
 Data View exploration and AEP schema comparison.ipynb](https://github.com/pitchmuc/CJA_Summit_2025/blob/main/notebooks/02.%20Data%20View%20exploration%20and%20AEP%20schema%20comparison.ipynb)**

 Covers:
-* Connecting to `cjapy` and retrieving data views
+* Connecting to `cjapy` and retrieving Data Views
 * Manipulating, cleaning and copying a dataframe
 * Connecting to AEP via `aepp`
 * Extracting Schema information via `aepp`
-* Connecting Schema and Customer Journey Analytics Data View
+* Connecting Schema and CJA Data View

 ## Notebook 3 : Advance Analytics
 In this notebook, we'll explore how to leverage the Python ecosystem after extracting data from `CJA` via the API and `cjapy`.
 We'll demonstrate additional capabilities that can provide deeper insights into your data to create complex data requests.